chorman0773/NineGapsGame/README.md

 The program under `/random` is distributed under the terms of the MIT License, and is Copyright (C) 2019 Connor Horman.
 See `/random/LICENSE` for details.
 The program under `/libconinteract` is distributed under the terms of the MIT License, and is Copyright (C) 2019 Connor Horman.
 See `/libconinteract/LICENSE` for details.

+## How to build

+The program can be built on Linux or cygwin by entering `make` into the shell.
+Native Windows Support is not provided due to issues in libconinteract, MacOS support is not guaranteed.

+To play, follow directions in game (start the game with `./ninegaps`).